jaymecd/localtest/README.md

 # Local development with docker

-**Objective:** Elevate Developer Experience (DX) for local development with `docker` by enabling `.test` FQDNs with TLS support and services auto-wire.
+**Objective:** Elevate Developer Experience (DX) for local development with `docker` by enabling `.test` FQDNs with TLS support and services auto-wire using labels.

-This solution, powered by a streamlined `docker compose` stack, enables developers to get rid of random ports binding and seamlessly replicate application infrastructures of virtually any complexity using containerized environments and single entrypoint locally.
+This solution, built on a streamlined `docker compose` stack, eliminates the need for random port bindings and allows developers to replicate application infrastructures of nearly any complexity locally, with containerized environments and a single entry point.

-**Status:** In active development _(breaking changes expected)_ - public name and internal references might change.
+**Status:** In active development

+**Rationale:**

+> Back in November 2017, I ran into a common challenge: how to make my local development environment behave
+> like production with encryption-in-transit and proper host names.
-> Initial implementation was drafted in November 2017.
-At that time, I was overwhelmed by managing numerous ports
+> At the time, I was juggling multiple random ports bound to localhost, eventually causing collision on desired ports.
-> bound to `localhost` and needed a quick (and dirty) solution to address that complexity.
-It was lame,
-> worked only on macOS and was utilized by two projects I was actively developing.
-Next year, my focus shifted to cloud
-> infrastructure development, and I forgot about the this project for years - until recently, when I returned to active
-> local development.
 >
-> This time over the winter break of Christmas 2024, I took it seriously - I want to have standalone & ready to work
-> offline solution, unify developer experience cross platforms, make it flexible and easy to use.
-> Plus most important one - do it properly, without quirks and partial workarounds.
+> My first attempt was rough — MacOS-only.
+It wasn’t elegant, but it served its purpose, as I was working only on 2 projects.
+> Later, my attention shifted to cloud infrastructure, and this issue faded away.
 >
-> So I've started research and testing - many existing solutions on the internet are partially working and din't satisfy
-> my needs.
-So I tried to put best of OSS tools to solve the problem.
-And here we are ...
+> By Christmas 2024, I found myself returning to local web development.
+The old approach no longer felt sufficient.
 >
+> I narrowed it down to a simple set of requirements.
+The solution should:
+> - be effortless for any developer to run.
+> - work fully offline, as a self-contained setup.
+> - provide consistency across different platforms.
+> - stay flexible, without hidden quirks or half-measures.
+>
+> After time of researching and testing, I've eventually put together a combination of open-source tools that felt stable and practical.
+>
+> It’s not perfect, but it’s a cleaner, more reliable way to bring local development closer to production.
+>
 > -- <cite>Nikolai Zujev</cite>

 **List of features:**
 - OS-agnostic (Linux/macOS) developer experience
-- seamless routing on **host** and in **containers** using same IP and FQDNs
+- seamless routing on **host** and in **containers** using same FQDNs
 - reserved [.test](https://en.wikipedia.org/wiki/.test) TLD support
 - private **DNS nameserver** by `dnsmasq`
 - automated TLS certificate generation with `mkcert`
 - layer 4 and 7 **load-balancer** with **TLS termination** by `traefik`
 - flexible UI to manage `docker` resources by `portainer`
 - configuration customization support
-- framework to auto-wire separate application stacks
+- framework to auto-wire separate application stacks using docker labels
 - full **offline** support, except for the initial build & run
 - various examples and more ...